ReactForAll/React-Course/Level_3/4. The useRef Hook/SCRIPT.md

 const ref = useRef<HTMLInputElement>(null);
 ```

 And yet again we have a Type Error!
 Now, the compiler is telling us that the object `ref.current` is possibly `null`.
+This is because we initialize the ref to `null` and therefore the type of our ref is `HTMLInputElement | null`.
+So our compiler is telling us that the `ref` can possible be null.
 In order to overcome this, we can use Javascript's Optional Chaining feature that allows us to check if its null before calling the `.focus` function.

 ```js
 useEffect(() => {